harryho/blog-hugo/content/cache/c/lcthw.md

 going on in a small amount of
 code, so let'sbreak it down:

 • First we'reincluding another header file called stdio.h.
-This tells thecompiler that you're going tousethe standard Input/Output functions.
+This tells thecompiler that you're going to use the standard Input/Output functions.
 One of those is printf.

-• Then we're using a variablenamed age and settingit to 10.
+• Then we're using a variable named age and setting it to 10.

-• Next we're using a variable height and setting it to72. • Then we'readding the printf function to print the age and height of the tallest10-year­oldon theplanet.
+• Next we're using a variable height and setting it to72. • Then we're adding the printf function to print the age and height of the tallest 10-year­ old on the planet.

-• In printf,you'll notice we're includinga format string, asseenin many other languages.
+• In printf,you'll notice we're including a format string, as seen in many other languages.

 • After this format string, we're putting in the variables that should be "replaced" into the format string by printf.

-The result isgiving printfsomevariables andit's constructing anew string and thenprinting itto the terminal.
+The result is giving printf some variables and it's constructing a new string and then printing it to the terminal.

 What You Should See

-When you do thewhole build, you should see something like this:
+When you do the whole build, you should see something like this:

 * Exercise 3 Session